SentientWaterCooler/macnotes/lore stuff/Backstory/Events/Kal.md

 ***Post Death;** ****

-Saved by [[The Creator]].
+Saved by [[The Creator - Demeter]].
 Told Kal that he was their champion, and that he was to protect their children that lived on the mortal plane.
 Blessed Kal, made him Fae Touched, doing weird gentle parenting thing.
 Said Kal was not grateful enough of their gifts and was VERY mad